 Is male partner treatment necessary?

 Since research shows that men can spread BV-associated bacteria to women during sex, will male partner treatment prevent bacterial vaginosis in women?
 Male partner treatment involves treating the sexual partner with antibiotics to prevent reinfection of BV-causing organisms.
-While this concept seems logical, the evidence is still inconclusive.
+The evidence was inconclusive for a long time, but the NEJM study confirms what many researchers have long suspected: that male partner treatment may be the solution.

-Some studies have shown that treating male partners of women with BV can potentially reduce the recurrence of the infection in their female partners.
+Several previous studies have shown that treating male sexual partners of women with BV can potentially reduce the recurrence of the infection in their female partners.
 It’s important to note that studies conducted in the last few decades have shown mixed results when it comes to reducing bacterial vaginosis in women through male partner treatment alone.

-While sex can be a trigger for bacterial vaginosis, other factors can contribute to flare-ups as well.
+That said, while sex can be a trigger for bacterial vaginosis, other factors can contribute to flare-ups as well.
 Antibiotic use, smoking, douching, and having had bacterial vaginosis in the past are all risk factors for BV.
-So while male partner treatment might make post-sex BV less likely, it won’t get rid of the problem altogether.
+So while male partner treatment might make post-sex BV less likely, it’s not to say that it’ll get rid of the problem altogether.

 Getting male partners on board with antibiotic treatment can also be tricky, as the bacteria associated with BV on the penis often don’t cause symptoms in men, which can make it difficult to convince them to undergo treatment.
 Acceptance of partner treatment may depend on the dynamics of the relationship, with long-term committed relationships showing higher rates of acceptance.

 So, when it comes to bacterial vaginosis, sex, and concurrent male partner treatment, there’s a lot we still don’t know.
-Studies that looked at male partner treatment to prevent bacterial vaginosis from coming back had mixed results.
-It’s frustrating, but it doesn’t mean that partner-acquired bacterial vaginosis isn’t a real thing.
-It just means we need more research to figure out what’s going on and how to best treat it.
+Previous studies that looked at male partner treatment to prevent recurrent BV had mixed results, but it doesn’t mean that partner-acquired bacterial vaginosis isn’t a real thing.
+It just means we need more research to figure out what’s going on and how to best treat BV.

 FAQs

-We don’t know yet if treating a male partner for bacterial vaginosis can reduce your risk of developing it.
-Researchers have been looking into whether male partner treatment can reduce BV recurrence in women, and while some pilot studies have been promising, the evidence is still inconclusive.
-Clinical research is studying the treatment effects of male sexual partners to determine if it can reduce BV recurrence in women.
+Researchers have been looking into whether male partner treatment can reduce BV recurrence in women, and while there isn’t a consensus, recent evidence suggests that male partner treatment could significantly reduce BV recurrence in women.
 If you find that you keep getting bacterial vaginosis after having sex with your boyfriend, it might be helpful to talk to him about how it’s impacting your well-being and sex life.

 Why do I get BV after sex?